stanfordnlp/dspy/docs/docs/index.md

 ## 1) **Modules** help you describe AI behavior as _code_, not strings.

 To build reliable AI systems, you must iterate fast.
 But maintaining prompts makes that hard: it forces you to tinker with strings or data _every time you change your LM, metrics, or pipeline_.
-Having built over a dozen best-in-class compound LM systems since 2020, we learned this the hard way—and built DSPy to decouple the core definition of an LM system from messy incidental choices about specific LMs or prompting strategies.
+Having built over a dozen best-in-class compound LM systems since 2020, we learned this the hard way—and so built DSPy to decouple defining LM systems from messy incidental choices about specific LMs or prompting strategies.

 DSPy shifts your focus from tinkering with prompt strings to **programming with structured and declarative natural-language modules**.
 For every AI component in your system, you specify input/output behavior as a _signature_ and select a _module_ to assign a strategy for invoking your LM.
 DSPy expands your signatures into prompts and parses your typed outputs, so you can write ergonomic, portable, and optimizable AI systems.